Techniques de pro pour simplifier vos montées en ski de randonnée

 4 minutes

-Backcountry skiing combines long cardio climbs and exhilarating descents.
+Alpine touring skiing combines long cardio climbs and exhilarating descents.
 In short, it's a perfect combination of cross-country and alpine skiing.
 However, to have as much fun going up as you do going down, it's essential to know some basic techniques.
-To help you fall in love with this very complete sport, we present some pro techniques that will make life easier once you're on the mountain.
+To help you fall in love with this very complete sport, here are some pro techniques that will make your life easier once you're on the mountain.

 Prepare for the climb

-Find a relatively flat place or flatten an area in the snow to put your skis down and avoid snow accumulation in your binding.
+Find a relatively flat place or flatten an area in the snow to put your skis down and avoid snow accumulation in your bindings.

 Put your bindings in walk mode.